Douglas McCarthy

-Douglas John McCarthy (1 September 1966 – 11 June 2025) was an English vocalist whose work covers a range of electronic music genres.
-He was the lead vocalist of the EBM band Nitzer Ebb from 1982 until 2024.
-Outside of Nitzer Ebb, he worked in collaboration with DJ and producer Terence Fixmer as Fixmer/McCarthy, and with musician Cyrusrex as DJM/REX.
+Douglas John McCarthy (1 September 1966 – 11 June 2025) was an English singer whose work covers a range of electronic music genres.
+He was the lead singer of the EBM band Nitzer Ebb from 1982 until 2024.
+Outside of Nitzer Ebb, he worked with DJ and producer Terence Fixmer as Fixmer/McCarthy, and with musician Cyrusrex as DJM/REX.
 McCarthy, Cyrusrex, and Nitzer Ebb bandmate Bon Harris formed the music collective Blackline along with such musicians as Paul Barker of Ministry, Mark Walk of Skinny Puppy, and Depeche Mode touring musician Christian Eigner.
-He released the solo album, Kill Your Friends in 2012.
+He released the solo album Kill Your Friends in 2012.

-McCarthy contributed as a guest vocalist on tracks by Recoil, as well as recordings by Die Krupps, KLOQ, Client, Adult and Kenneth James Gibson's Reverse Commuter project.
+McCarthy contributed as a guest singer on tracks by Recoil, as well as recordings by Die Krupps, KLOQ, Client, Adult and Kenneth James Gibson's Reverse Commuter project.

 Early life

-Born in Barking, East London in September 1966, McCarthy grew up in the county of Essex, the son of a sheet metal worker.
+McCarthy was born in Barking, East London, in September 1966, and grew up in the county of Essex, the son of a sheet metal worker.
 His father exposed him to classical artists such as Elgar, Bach and Strauss, as well as contemporary artists such as Tony Bennett, Ella Fitzgerald, Sarah Vaughan and Frank Sinatra.

-McCarthy met future Nitzer Ebb drummer, David Gooday at ten years of age while skateboarding in Chelmsford and met the band's keyboardist, Bon Harris, through Gooday.
+McCarthy met future Nitzer Ebb drummer David Gooday at ten years of age while skateboarding in Chelmsford, and met the band's keyboardist, Bon Harris, through Gooday.
 Harris and Gooday attended the same school as McCarthy, although they were a year older.
 The young men would attend disco and funk nightclubs, such as Goldmine on Canvey Island, at times sneaking in while underage.

 As he got older, McCarthy listened to such artists as Showaddywaddy, Slade and Roxy Music.
 He also cited Brian Eno, Talking Heads, Deutsch Amerikanische Freundschaft as early musical influences, and Fad Gadget, Siouxsie Sioux and Nick Cave as influences on his performance style as Nitzer Ebb's frontman.